 “It” cities for IT workers

 When thinking of Florida, most people do not immediately make comparisons to Silicon Valley.
-Florida is sunshine and hurricanes; Canaveral and the Florida Keys; oranges and limes; flamingos and alligators; Sea World and Epcot.
-It’s offers the best Cuban and Puerto Rican food and rich nightlife.
+Florida is sunshine and hurricanes; Canaveral and the Florida Keys; flamingos and alligators; Sea World and Epcot.
+Its offers the best Cuban food and a rich nightlife.

 Or maybe it’s the more infamous aspects of Florida that leap to mind: “Florida man” news reports, or too-close-to-call moments with Florida’s electoral votes.

 But Florida’s become the it-state for IT, with tech workers flowing in from all over the country.
 According to LinkedIn data, Florida cities are four of the top 15 high tech destinations in the country.
 Jacksonville, Tampa Bay, Miami, and Orlando all are seeing a surge in tech workers.

 Creating new economic and cultural hubs is now much faster for cities.
 The construction of business networks and relationships can be done online far before people begin moving into place.
 This “startup city” model means that a business or entrepreneurial community can start and establish itself virtually before ever moving into a similar geographical space.
 Yet face to face work is still useful for some types of problem solving.

 Having a real-world place that offers a comfortable lifestyle and meeting opportunities for workers is one way to help support the creativity of startups, bringing money and talent together.